slush pile [n]

 To contact M.R.
 Branwen, ask questions, or comment about anything Slush Pile Magazine related, please direct correspondences to:

-M. RACHEL BRANWEN, EDITOR, is the senior reader and sometimes managing editor of Harvard Review.
-Her work has appeared in The Missouri Review, The Adirondack Review, The Millions, Metazen (RIP) and elsewhere.
+M. RACHEL BRANWEN, EDITOR, is the former managing editor and current senior reader of fiction at Harvard Review, where she has worked since 2008.
+Her writing has appeared in The Missouri Review, The Adirondack Review, The Millions, Metazen (RIP) and elsewhere.
 By all means look her up on Facebook: FB/onesmartnut & FB/slushpilemag or Twitter @slushpilemag.